Losartan: Medical uses

 Losartan is used for hypertension, including in people with left ventricular hypertrophy (enlarged heart muscle), and kidney dysfunction among type II diabetics.
 It may also delay progression of diabetic nephropathy.
-It is a suitable pharmacological agent for the reduction of renal disease progression in patients with type 2 diabetes, hypertension, and microalbuminuria (>30 mg/24 hours) or proteinuria (>900 mg/24 hours).
+It is a suitable pharmacological agent for the reduction of kidney (renal) disease progression in patients with type 2 diabetes, hypertension, and microalbuminuria (>30 mg/24 hours) or proteinuria (>900 mg/24 hours).

 Although evidence shows calcium channel blockers and thiazide-type diuretics are preferred first-line treatments for most people (due to both efficacy and cost), an angiotensin II receptor antagonist such as losartan is recommended as first-line treatment in people under the age of 55 who cannot tolerate an ACE inhibitor.
 One study demonstrated losartan was superior to atenolol in the primary prevention of adverse cardiovascular events (myocardial infarction or stroke), with a reduction in cardiovascular morbidity and mortality for a comparable reduction in blood pressure.
 The maximal effects on blood pressure usually occur within 3–6 weeks of starting losartan.

 Adverse effects

 The most common adverse effects for losartan in adults are upper respiratory infections, dizziness, and back pain.
 People with type 2 diabetes and kidney disease may experience diarrhea, fatigue, low blood pressure, low blood glucose, elevated potassium, chest pain, or allergic reaction.
 Losartan should not be taken by people who are diabetic and taking aliskiren.
 Anemia may occur, due to inhibition of the renin–angiotensin system.
 As with other angiotensin receptor blockers, losartan may injure the liver, although this effect appears to be rare.
 Electrolyte imbalances may occur in people with kidney problems who take losartan.
-Adverse outcomes do not differ by sex, age or race.
+Adverse outcomes do not differ by sex, age, or race.

 Pregnancy

-In October 2014, the U.S. Food and Drug Administration (FDA) issued a black box warning that losartan can cause fetal toxicity, and should be discontinued as soon as pregnancy is detected.
+In October 2014, the U.S. Food and Drug Administration (FDA) issued a black box warning that losartan can cause fetal toxicity and should be discontinued as soon as pregnancy is detected.
 Using losartan while pregnant could result in fetal injury or death.

 Overdose

-Overdosing would most likely result in decreased blood pressure, which could manifest as an increased heart rate, dizziness, feeling light headed, or loss of consciousness.
+Overdosing would most likely result in decreased blood pressure, which could manifest as an increased heart rate, dizziness, feeling lightheaded, or loss of consciousness.
 Mice studies showed that lethality occurred at about 44 to 170 times the maximum recommended dose after the mice weights were taken into account.